Sailing in Australia: South Australia

-There are a number of off the beach sailing clubs along Adelaide's metropolitan coastline on the Eastern side of the Gulf St Vincent with other clubs at major towns along the coast.
-Major yacht clubs are located in Marinas around Port Adelaide.
+There are a number of off-the-beach sailing clubs along Adelaide's metropolitan coastline on the eastern side of the Gulf St Vincent with other clubs at major towns along the coast.
+Major yacht clubs are located in marinas around Port Adelaide and North Haven.

-The Lake Eyre Yacht Club is notable as it sits on a dry lake, which is only infrequently filled.
+The Lake Eyre Yacht Club is notable as its events take place on a dry lake, which is only infrequently filled.
 In 2010, it held a regatta for the first time in over 20 years.

-South Australia offers excellent cursing grounds within the Spencer's Gulf and St Vincent's Gulf with numerous islands, and the coats of the Eyre, Yorke and Fleurieu peninsulas as well as the coast of Kangaroo Island.
+South Australia offers excellent cruising grounds within Spencer Gulf and St Vincent Gulf with numerous islands, and the coasts of the Eyre, Yorke and Fleurieu peninsulas, as well as the coast of Kangaroo Island.

 Tasmania

 Sailing in Tasmania focuses on the sheltered waters of the Derwent River around Hobart as well as in Launceston.

 The Royal Hobart Regatta is held on the Derwent River annually in February.
 It was first held in 1838 and involves a wide range of water sports including sailing.

 The Launceston to Hobart Yacht Race is held annually beginning on 27 December.